JesperLekland/react-native-svg-charts/README.md

 A helper component to layout your X-axis labels on the same coordinates as your chart.
 It's very important that the component has the exact same view bounds (preferably wrapped in the same parent view) as the chart it's supposed to match.
-If the chart has property `contentInset` set it's very important that the YAxis has the same horizontal contentInset.
+If the chart has property `contentInset` set it's very important that the XAxis has the same horizontal contentInset.

+The XAxis also supports the `xAccessor` prop, if it's not supplied it will assume that you're only interested in the index of the data set.

 #### Example
 ```javascript